What are tax refund companies and why should I be careful of them?

 Most tax refund organisations charge a minimum fee and this can reduce or eliminate the benefit of making a claim for a tax repayment, depending on the amount of tax involved.

-In 2013, the Low Incomes Tax Reform Group (LITRG) published a report voicing concerns about tax refund organisations.
+The Low Incomes Tax Reform Group (LITRG) published a report voicing concerns about tax refund organisations.
 This in the reports section of our main LITRG website.
+Some tax refund companies are meeting a genuine need in the market and operate according to appropriate standards, but the area is unregulated and there is a huge spectrum of providers.

 The costs charged by refund organisations vary, but often the charge is the higher of: